substantial/cap-strap/README.md

 ## Usage

-You will be prompted for the name of the future deploy_user, location of authorized keys and the deploy_key.
+You will be prompted for the name of the future deploy_user, location of authorized keys and the deploy user's deploy_key.
 Deploy key isn't required, and you may skip.

+You may re-run the deploy_key task by `$ cap <stage> bootstrap:upload_deploy_key`

 In your deploy.rb, you may override the following variables:

 Note: Paths are relative to the root

 * `set :deploy_user, "<name of user for future deployes>"`